telerik/fiddler-everywhere-docs/capture-traffic/trust-certificate-configuration.md

 ---
-title: Trust Root Certificate
+title: Trust Root Certificate Authority
-description: "Install and trust the root certificate authority in your operating system and learn how it relates to enabling the HTTPS capturing of system traffic."
+description: "Install and trust the Fiddler root certificate authority in your operating system and learn how it relates to enabling the HTTPS capturing of system traffic."
 slug: trust-certificate
 position: 100
 previous_url: /installation-and-update/trust-certificate-configuration
 ---

-# Trust Root Certificate
+## Trusting Root Certificate Authority

 This article provides additional information about the options for installing the Fiddler Everywhere root CA (certificate authority) in your operating system.
 The proper certificate enablement is a crucial step when using Fiddler to [capture secure system traffic]({%slug capture-traffic-get-started%}#system-capturing).
 Note that the CA installation is not mandatory if you choose to use the [preconfigured browser]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing) option or the [preconfigured terminal]({%slug fiddler-terminal-explicit%}) option.

-## Install & Trust the Root Certificate Authority (Settings)
+### Install the Root Certificate Authority

 Fiddler Everywhere provides the option to manually go through the certificate installation and enable the HTTPS system traffic capture.

 As Fiddler Everywhere is a cross-platform web-debugging proxy available for Windows, macOS, and Linux, you need to follow the respective approach for installing the tool.

-### For Windows
+#### Windows

 1. Start Fiddler Everywhere and go to **Settings** > **HTTPS**.